2020 United States House of Representatives elections in Indiana

-The 2020 United States House of Representatives elections in Indiana was held on November 3, 2020, to elect the nine U.S. representatives from the state of Indiana, one from each of the state's nine congressional districts.
+The 2020 United States House of Representatives elections in Indiana were held on November 3, 2020, to elect the nine U.S. representatives from the state of Indiana, one from each of the state's nine congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.

 Results

 District 1

 The 1st district encompasses Northwest Indiana, taking in the eastern Chicago metropolitan area, including Hammond and Gary, as well as Lake County, Porter County and western LaPorte County.
-The incumbent is Democrat Pete Visclosky, who was re-elected with 65.1% of the vote in 2018.
+The incumbent was Democrat Pete Visclosky, who was re-elected with 65.1% of the vote in 2018.
 On November 6, 2019, Visclosky announced he would retire and not run for re-election.